 RECIST is a standard way to measure the response of a tumor to treatment.

-If a study is eligible, choose target lesions (max 5) that are easy to measure and calculate the sum of the length diameters.
+If a study is eligible, choose target lesions (max 5) that are easy to measure and calculate the sum of the longest diameters (SLD).

 Identify non-target lesions like ascites or pleural fluid that are not suited for exact measurements, but that can be followed.

 In the follow up study compare these lesions and determine the response.